 First win of the season for Felicien

-One of the most eagerly anticipated events on the track was the women’s 100m Hurdles race.
-While the headwind of 1.8 metres per second slowed down the runners, the race was nonetheless an exciting one.
-Former World champion Perdita Felicien narrowly prevailed in the end with her 12.99, beating Delloreen Ennis by just 0.03 and Priscilla Lopes-Schliep by 0.06.
+One of the most eagerly anticipated events on the track was the women’s 100m hurdles.
+While the headwind of -1.8m/s slowed down the runners, the race was nonetheless an exciting one.
+Former world champion Perdita Felicien narrowly prevailed in the end with her 12.99, beating Delloreen Ennis by just 0.03 and Priscilla Lopes-Schliep by 0.06.

-In the men’s 110m Hurdles, Ty Atkins won in another close race.
-The American finished in 13.47, with his compatriot Ryan Wilson 0.02 behind.
+In the men’s 110m hurdles, Ty Atkins won in another close race.
+The US sprint hurdler finished in 13.47, with his compatriot Ryan Wilson 0.02 behind.
 Poland’s Artur Noga was third with 13.56 with a strong charge in the second half of the race following a poor start.

 The men’s race also ended with a come-from-behind victory.
 David Greene set a strong pace, but started to struggle somewhat in the final straight, allowing LJ van Zyl to pass him.
 The South African took the race in 48.87 and the Briton finished in 48.96, both men setting season’s bests.

 Cydonie Mothersill took the women’s 200m win in 22.84, just ahead of the fast-finishing Jamaican Rosemarie Whyte (22.87).